 Fig. 3.
 Experiment 2a employed a similar structure to Experiments 1a and 2b, but with two key differences.
 First, Stage 1 actions were determined by computing the sum of two numbers selected from a total of three presented on each trial.
 We analyze the subset of critical trials on which participants first encounter a new set of numbers.
 Second, both Stage 2 colored states contained an action that produced a deterministic transition to a single Stage 3 reward distribution (Riii).
 This feature dissociates the influence of options defined over Stage 2 goals from the influence of options defined over Stage 3 goals.

 We analyzed data exclusively on critical trials presenting novel sets of numbers at Stage 1.
 Consistent with our prediction, the mean proportion of trials on which participants re-selected the same sum goal following positive reward (76%) was significantly greater than the proportion following negative reward (56%) t(30)=- 2.5, p<.05.
-In Supporting Information we present further analysis of this task, including an approach that rules out the influence of a win-stay/lose-shift mechanism with memory for the reward value of the preceding trial only.

 Experiment 2b